Can You Put Your Hands On Every Piece Of Your Financial Life In 10 Minutes Or Less?

 Once you’ve completed the form, you’ll place a copy of the documents and the form into three secure places that you, your spouse or someone acting on your behalf can access whenever necessary.

 When you’re finished, you’ll not only have all of the information you need to take care of any emergency at your fingertips, but you’ll be able to see your entire financial picture at a glance.
 Why is that important?
-If you always have a general idea of what you have in the bank, your investments and on your credit cards, you’ll be able to spot things that don’t look right at a glance, enabling you to take care of any mistakes immediately.
+If you always have a general idea of what you have in the bank, your investments, your wallet, and on your credit cards, you’ll be able to spot things that don’t look right at a glance, enabling you to take care of any mistakes immediately.

 1. What’s In Your Wallet (& Every Place Else)?